crusom/RHFever-savetool/README.md

-#### DISCLAIMER: i used European ROM with SHA-1 b15f37a33a16dbae09b220dae5cfc4d665ee528c, other ROMs may have some code differences
+#### DISCLAIMER: I used European ROM with SHA-1 b15f37a33a16dbae09b220dae5cfc4d665ee528c, other ROMs may have some code differences

 # RHF analysis

 ## Intro

-I was interested in the internals of this game, and savefiles (if unencrypted) are relatively low-hanging fruit.
+I was interested in the internals of this game, and save files (if unencrypted) are relatively low-hanging fruit.

 One of the problems with this game is the ambiguity of the flow system.
 What does it even mean?

-All i could find is people saying they don't know [here](https://gamefaqs.gamespot.com/boards/609557-rhythm-heaven-fever/62377586), [here](https://rhythmheaven.fandom.com/wiki/Rhythm_Game) and [here](https://www.reddit.com/r/rhythmheaven/comments/c5bx0d/how_does_flow_work_in_fever/)
+All I could find is people saying they don't know [here](https://gamefaqs.gamespot.com/boards/609557-rhythm-heaven-fever/62377586), [here](https://rhythmheaven.fandom.com/wiki/Rhythm_Game) and [here](https://www.reddit.com/r/rhythmheaven/comments/c5bx0d/how_does_flow_work_in_fever/)

 In the Reddit thread, a responder even says